Ever had trouble finding Japanese recipes that were easy to make?

 - 1/2 tablespoon sake

 - 1/4 onion, thinly sliced

 - 1 chicken thigh, cut into bite-size pieces

 - 1 egg

 - Steamed rice

-- Turn on the stove, put the frying pan atop and set to high heat.
-Add mirin, soy sauce, sake, sugar and dashi, then bring to boil.
+- Turn on the stove, put the frying pan on top, and set to high heat.
+Add mirin, soy sauce, sake, sugar, and dashi, then bring to a boil.

 - Toss in the onion and stir-fry for 1 minute on medium heat.